 Sampling

 In this study, we mainly used the random sampling method.
 It is mainly a non-probability sampling method and it occurs when elements selected for the sample are chosen by the judgement of the researcher (Black, 2010).
+Why random sampling?
 In this study, our total number of participants were 16 including 5 male participants along with 11 female participants.
 Among them 15 were the residents if the ‘Rupsha Char Basti’ and 1 was a pharmacist.

-Inclusion Criteria
+Inclusion Criteria and Exclusion Criteria

 The study sample consisted of adolescent girls between the ages of 10-19 years.
 Besides, we have also included people from various professions who reside in their surroundings.

-Exclusion Criteria

 The research didn't reach any participant under the age of 10 or anyone outside the ‘Rupsha Char Basti’ area.

 Sources of Data